 Mary-Anne O'Connor nee Best grew up in Wahroonga in the Bushland Shire of Hornsby-Kuringai, northern Sydney.
 The youngest of six children, her childhood was spent exploring the local bush and playing music with her siblings and close neighbours.
 An avid reader, she devoured her mother Dorn's extensive library and was often found trying to finish a chapter by torchlight late at night.
 She also began to fill every blank piece of paper in the house with stories and drawings of her own and dreamt of becoming a writer one day.

 When she was twelve her father Kevin Best left his established career in the stock-market to become one of Australia's best-loved artists.
 The perseverance and ultimate triumph she witnessed during those years left her inspired to follow in his footsteps and pursue her own creative aspirations.
 A colourful marketing career followed, along with the completion of education/arts degree with specialities in literature, music and environment.
 During this time she also co-wrote two books with her father, A Brush with Light and Secrets of the Brush.
 Work then began on her first major novel, Gallipoli Street.
 This work gained critical acclaim and finished at #3 for debut novels in Australia in 2015.
-Her second novel Worth Fighting For was published in October 2016 and looks set to be another bestseller.
-Her third war story Warflower is due out in October 2017.
+Her second novel Worth Fighting For was published in October 2016 and her third war story War Flower was released in October 2017.

 Mary-Anne has drawn on her love of the Australian bush, her fascination with her own family history and her deep, abiding respect for the men and women who carried our nation through turbulent, formative times to produce these novels.
 It was written in her office at home, surrounded by her grandfather's war memorabilia and beneath a long window that overlooks her beloved gum trees.